 Joel Bush concentrates his practice in the area of complex commercial litigation, with particular emphasis on information technology and software disputes, misappropriation of trade secrets, commercial contracts, business torts, restrictive covenant, and technology license disputes.
 Mr. Bush has litigated disputes arising out of computer hardware installations, software implementations, network design projects, and other technology implementations.

 Mr. Bush regularly represents software and technology companies in claims based on fraud, breach of contract, and negligence arising out of implementation problems, network design issues, software performance, and system compatibility problems.
 He has represented employers and employees in disputes arising out of restrictive covenant agreements.
 Mr. Bush routinely litigates trade secret disputes and he has particular experience in trade secret claims arising out of software development.
 Mr. Bush also represents commercial parties in contract, indemnity, and related claims.
 He has appeared in federal and state courts and is also experienced in arbitration.

 Mr. Bush joined the firm in 1993.
 Mr. Bush has been recognized as a Georgia "Super Lawyer" in General Litigation by Super Lawyers magazine.
-He was recognized by The Best Lawyers in America® in 2017 and 2018 for Technology Law, in 2019 and 2020 for Information Technology Law, Intellectual Property Litigation, and Technology Law, and in 2021 for Commercial Litigation, Information Technology Law, Intellectual Property Litigation, and Technology Law.
+He was recognized by The Best Lawyers in America® in 2017 and 2018 for Technology Law, in 2019 and 2020 for Information Technology Law, Intellectual Property Litigation, and Technology Law, in 2021 for Commercial Litigation, Information Technology Law, Intellectual Property Litigation, and Technology Law, and in 2022 and 2023 for Commercial Litigation, Information Technology Law, Intellectual Property Litigation, Mergers and Acquisitions Litigation, and Technology Law.
 Mr. Bush was recommended by Legal 500 US in 2015, 2016 and 2017 for Trade Secrets Litigation.
 He was named to Georgia Trend's "Legal Elite" in 2013 for General Practice and is AV® rated by Martindale-Hubbell.*

 Lead counsel for HMV Group, an entertainment retailer, in a dispute arising out of a software license agreement in the e-commerce area.
 After an arbitration proceeding the matter settled favorably.

 Lead counsel for Manhattan Associates Inc., a supply chain management and logistics software company, in multiple matters, including software implementation disputes, license disputes, and breach of non-compete agreements.